 8. Character Poll Arc (182-184)

-This arc also serves as the definitive guide to the characters of Gintama and proof of the constant ingenuity of Sorachi’s humour.
+This arc also serves as the definitive guide to the Gintama characters and proof of the constant ingenuity of Sorachi’s humor.

 7. Courtesan Of A Nation Arc (257-261)